lawrennd/old_talks/_ml/includes/is-my-model-useful.md

 > All models are wrong, but some are useful

 \notes{Box's important quote has become worn by overuse (like a favorite sweater).
 Indeed, I most often see it quoted at the beginning of a talk in a way that confuses correlation with causality.
 Presentations proceed in the following way.
-1) Here is my model.
-2) It is wrong.
-3) Here is George Box's quote.
-4) My model is wrong, but it might be  might be useful.
-Sometimes I feel at stage 4) a confusion about the arrow of causality occurs, it feels to me that people are almost saying "*Because* my model is wrong it *might* be useful."}
+(1) Here is my model.
+(2) It is wrong.
+(3) Here is George Box's quote.
+(4) My model is wrong, but it might be useful.
+Sometimes I feel at stage (4) a confusion about the arrow of causality occurs, it feels to me that people are almost saying "*Because* my model is wrong it *might* be useful."}

 \notes{Perhaps we should be more focusing on the quote from the same paper[^rich]